- 45 Hour Hold

 The Texas Legislature has mandated that students be held accountable for any courses they have taken beginning with the Fall 2002 Semester (this means that the “course count” begins with courses taken or dropped after Census Date beginning with the Fall 2002 Semester).
 However, certain classes will be exempt from this rule, such as independent study, special topics courses with differing content, and developmental and remedial courses up to the 18-semester-credit-hour limit established by the Texas Higher Education Coordinating Board (19 Texas Administrative Code, § 13.106).
 Students who, in their final semester or term prior to graduation, must repeat one or more previously completed courses for the third or more times in order to meet graduation requirements, will be exempt from paying higher tuition for the repeated course(s) only in the semester or term prior to graduation and shall be permitted the exemption from paying higher tuition for the repeated course(s) for only one semester.
 Those students wishing to apply for this exemption need to go through the appeal process described below.

-Undergraduate students wishing to appeal a charge because of the three-attempt rule may complete an appeal form available in the college advising centers for undergraduate students.
+An undergraduate student wishing to appeal a charge because of the three-attempt rule may complete an appeal form available in the office of the student's assigned academic advisor.

 Undergraduate students may drop courses from their schedules for a limited time each semester.
 The online registration calendar for each semester indicates the deadlines for students to drop courses.